SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-02-xna-4-0-game-development-by-example-a-beginners-guide-visual-basic-edition-by-kurt-jaegers.markdown

 Now I’m not against Visual Basic but it is just not how I was brought up (Ok, yes I did do Basic programming, VBA and some VB 6 but it is not something I easily admit to a crowd of C’# developers ![Open-mouthed smile](/Images/wordpress/2012/07/wlEmoticon-openmouthedsmile12.png)), but I took on the review of this book to widen my horizon to gauge how things have changed.

-One of my first impressions of the book is that it is a great template for Agile Design, each section is broken up in to small tasteful chunks which make picking up and running with each of the exercises very easy and&nbsp; comfortable to work with (given i had to translate the VB in my head).
+One of my first impressions of the book is that it is a great template for Agile Design, each section is broken up in to small tasteful chunks which make picking up and running with each of the exercises very easy and  comfortable to work with (given i had to translate the VB in my head).

 This really fascinated me because as game developers we really need to learn and use Agile Methods (Scrum) to design and build our games to avoid developer burnout when you cannot se the end in sight, so the fact that this book actively promotes it is excellent, for anyone reading the book now appreciate what this is teaching you and adopt the books practice in to your own development cycle.